vwalsh86/Machine_Learning_Tasks/README.md

 #### Task 3: Research these Excel functions STDEV.P and STDEV.S
 #### Task 4: Use scikit-learn to apply k-means clustering to Fisher’s famous Iris data set.

+<i>Note: I have uploaded the PDF containing the assessment information to this repository for clarity.

 ### References